edgedb/easy-edgedb/README.md

 So it sends each tuple into the FOR loop, filters by the string (which is `data.0`) and then updates with the population (which is `data.1`).

 Now that we have some numbers, we can do some math on them.
-Here we order them by population:
+Here we order them by population with `ORDER BY`:

 ```
 SELECT City {